0xPARC/0xparc-intro-book/easy/src/intro.typ

 At 0xPARC, we see this as a door to a new world.
 What sort of systems can we build on top of programmable cryptography?

-#todo[Import Brian's tree.
-Talk about reduction?
-Evan, take a look at the flavor text, idk if I like it - Aard]
-#todo[Agree should somehow talk about reduction here, since reader will probably start wondering high-level how you can ensure things are secure (right now first instance is at beginning of Section 3.1 Elliptic Curves) -jbel]